ayaanfaisaall/afsh/README.md

 # afsh - A Custom Shell and Scripting Language

 `afsh` is a custom shell environment and scripting language built in Rust.
-It merges standard shell paradigms—such as pipelines, background execution, and redirections—with modern programming constructs like arrays, strict scoping, string interpolation, and logical control flow.
+It merges standard shell paradigms, such as pipelines, background execution, and redirections, with modern programming constructs like arrays, strict scoping, string interpolation, and logical control flow.

 ## Architecture